-The IV&V Provider performs two primary activities, often concurrently: verification and validation.
+The IV&V provider performs two primary activities, often concurrently: verification and validation.
 Each of the activities provides a different perspective on the system/software.

+a.
 Verification is the process of evaluating a system and its software to provide objective evidence as to whether or not a product conforms to the build-to requirements and design specifications.
 Verification holds from the requirements through the design and code and into testing.
-Verification seeks to demonstrate that the products of a given development phase satisfy the conditions imposed at the start of or during that phase.
-Validation tasks, on the other hand, seek to develop objective evidence that shows that the content of the engineering artifact is the right content for the developed system/software.
+Verification demonstrates that the products of a given development phase satisfy the conditions imposed at the start of or during that phase.

+b.
+Validation develops objective evidence that shows that the content of the engineering artifact is the right content for the developed system/software.

-The content is accurate and correct if the objective evidence demonstrates that it satisfies the system requirements (e.g., user needs, stakeholder needs, etc.), that it fully describes the required capability/functionality needed and that it solves the right problem.
+The content is accurate and correct if the objective evidence demonstrates that it satisfies the system requirements (e.g., user needs, stakeholder needs, etc.), fully describes the required capability/functionality needed, and solves the right problem.

-The center of the IV&V effort is on the discovery of objective evidence that supports the correct operation of the system or refutes the correct operation of the system.
-To understand this objective evidence, the IV&V provider typically works with the development team, which provides artifacts such as concept studies, operations concepts, and requirements that define the overall project.
-The IV&V provider uses these materials to develop an independent understanding of the project’s commitment to NASA, which then forms the basis for validation of lower-level technical artifacts.
+The main goal of the IV&V effort is to identify and generate objective evidence that supports the correct operation of the system or refutes the correct operation of the system.
+The IV&V provider typically works with the development team to understand this objective evidence, which provides artifacts such as concept studies, operations concepts, and requirements that define the overall project.
+The IV&V provider uses these materials to develop an independent understanding of the project’s commitment to NASA, which forms the basis for validating lower-level technical artifacts.

 Two principles help guide the development and use of objective evidence.

-Performing IV&V throughout the entire development lifetime is the first principle; potential problems should be detected as early as possible in the development life -cycle.
-Performing IV&V throughout the entire development lifetime provides the IV&V team with sufficient information with which to establish a basis for the results of the analysis and provides early objective evidence to the development and program management groups to help keep the development effort on track early in the life -cycle.
+Performing IV&V throughout the entire development lifetime is the first principle; potential problems should be detected as early as possible in the development life cycle.
+Performing IV&V throughout the entire development lifetime provides the IV&V team with sufficient information to establish a basis for the analysis results and provides early objective evidence to the development and program management groups to help keep the development effort on track early in the life cycle.

 The second principle is “appropriate assurance.”
-Given that it is not possible to provide IV&V on all aspects of a project’s software, the IV&V provider and project should balance risks against available resources to define an IV&V program for each project that will provide IV&V so that the software will operate correctly, safely, reliably, and securely throughout its operational lifetime.
-The IV&V Project Execution Plan will document this tailored approach and summarize the cost/benefit trade-offs made in the scoping process.
+Given that it is not possible to provide IV&V on all aspects of a project’s software, the IV&V provider and project should balance risks against available resources to define an IV&V program for each project that provides IV&V so that the software will operate correctly, safely, reliably, and securely throughout its operational lifetime.
+The IPEP documents this tailored approach and summarizes the cost/benefit trade-offs made in the scoping process.

-The requirements in the IV&V section are analyzed and partitioned according to the type of artifact.
-The requirements do not imply or require the use of any specific life -cycle model.
-It is also important to understand that IV&V applies to any life -cycle development process.
-The requirements in the IV&V section document the potential scope of analysis performed by the IV&V Provider and the key responsibility of the software project to provide the information needed to perform that analysis.
-Additionally, scoping the IV&V analysis is according to the application of the risk assessment to determine the prioritization of tasks and the level of rigor associated with performing those tasks.
+The IV&V requirements are analyzed and partitioned according to the type of artifact.
+The requirements do not imply or require the use of any specific life cycle model.
+It is also important to understand that IV&V applies to any life cycle development process.
+The IV&V requirements document the potential scope of analysis performed by the IV&V provider and the key responsibility of the software project to provide the information needed to perform that analysis.
+Additionally, the risk assessment is used to scope the IV&V analysis to help determine the prioritization of activities and the level of rigor associated with performing those activities.
 The scoping exercise results are captured in the IV&V Project Execution Plan, as documented below.

-IV&V Planning/Management/Program Execution.
+IV&V Requirements